mghan/siriproxy-m1/README.md

 - Add authenticated IP camera access.
 - Add ability to launch a live IP camera feed or at least provide a button to do so.
 - Perhaps develop code for self awareness of devices/addresses (would require major overhaul and be completely different from current methods)
-- The sky's the limit!
-Accepting any and all suggetions.

 Licensing
 ---------